 The introduction of foods is started at the end of a breastfeeding or formula feeding session by offering the child tasting portions.
-Infants do not need No solids are given to infants under four months of age.

-Tasting portions are given at the end of a breastfeeding session.

-cereal milk products at any stage, and particularly not under the age of 5 months, because cereal milk products started at an early age may result in the reduction and termination of breastfeeding.
+Infants do not need cereal milk products at any stage, and particularly not under the age of 5 months, because cereal milk products started at an early age may result in the reduction and termination of breastfeeding.
 For infants older than 5 months, porridges with a thicker consistency are better suited for learning to eat solid foods.